vuejs/devtools-v6/README.md

 ### NOTES

-1. The new vue-devtools only works with Vue.js 1.0.0+.
+1. vue-devtools only works with Vue.js 1.0.0+.

+2. Devtools cannot access pages via `file://` protocol.
+You need to serve the page over HTTP in order to use it.

-2. The devtool will only work with non-minified versions of Vue, because the devtools hooks are stripped in production builds.
+3. For Vue version < 1.0.16, The devtool will only work with development (non-minified) versions of Vue, because the devtools hooks are stripped in production builds.
 This also includes builds produced by Webpack and Browserify in production mode.

-3. Devtools cannot access pages via `file://` protocol.
-You need to serve the page over HTTP in order to use it.
+Vue >= 1.0.16 works with the devtools in all cases.

 ### Installation